Table of Contents

 Note that your browser settings may allow you to automatically transmit a "Do Not Track" signal to websites and online services you visit.
 There is no consensus among industry participants as to what "Do Not Track" means in this context.
 Like many websites and online services, we currently do not alter our practices when we receive a "Do Not Track" signal from a visitor's browser.Back to top

-5. With whom does Konami share my personally identifiable information?
+5. With whom does Konami share my personal information?

-In addition, Konami may disclose personally identifiable information and other information we obtain from you to a third party in the event and/or consideration of a reorganization, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our business, assets, or stock.Back to top
+In addition, Konami may disclose personal information and other information we obtain from you to a third party in the event and/or consideration of a reorganization, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our business, assets, or stock.Back to top

 6. What is Konami's policy regarding Children?